Fosphenytoin: Metabolism

 One millimole of phenytoin is produced for every millimole of fosphenytoin administered; the hydrolysis of fosphenytoin also yields phosphate and formaldehyde, the latter of which is subsequently metabolized to formate, which is in turn metabolized by a folate dependent mechanism.

 Side effects

 Side effects are similar to intravenous phenytoin and include hypotension, cardiac arrhythmias, CNS adverse events (nystagmus, dizziness, sedation/somnolence, ataxia and stupor), and local dermatological reactions.
 Purple glove syndrome probably occurs with fosphenytoin but possibly at lower frequency than with intravenous phenytoin.
 Fosphenytoin can cause hyperphosphatemia in end-stage renal failure patients.

 History

 Phenytoin, in both its acidic and sodium salt forms, is erratically bioavailable whether it is injected or taken orally due to its high melting point, weak acidity, and its being only sparingly soluble in water.
 Simply putting patients on other drugs is not always an option; this was especially true before 1993, when the number of anticonvulsants available was much more limited.
 One solution was to develop a prodrug that did not have these drawbacks.

-Fosphenytoin was approved by the Food and Drug Administration (FDA) on August 5, 1996, for use in epilepsy.
+Fosphenytoin was approved by the US Food and Drug Administration (FDA) in August 1996, for use in epilepsy.